renyuneyun/Flex/README.md

 The minimalist [Pelican](http://blog.getpelican.com/) theme.

+This is a fork of the original Flex themes, with features needed by me ([renyuneyun](https://github.com/renyuneyun)).

 ## Notes

 - **DO NOT** send any questions to my personal email, they are **IGNORED**.
 If you have questions open an issue.